 What is an Advance Directive?

 An advance directive is a legal document that puts in writing the type of care you want to receive.
 If you cannot speak for yourself, who can speak for you.
 An advance directive means giving direction, in advance of needing it.
-What type of care that you want?
-Who can make that decision for you, if can’t?
+What type of care do you want?
+Who can make that decision for you, if you can’t?

 What are the two elements of an

 Durable Power of Attorney for Health Care

 This legal document tells who has the power to make health care decisions when you are no longer able to do so.
 This is a person who is at least 18 years of age, knows you well, and knows your wishes and medical preferences.
 This person is your Health Care Agent.